c3lang/c3-web/docs/language-common/arrays.md

     foreach (idx, &item : arr)
     {
         *item = 7 + (int)idx; // Mutates the array element
-        // index is usz when not specified, requiring an explicit
+        // index is sz when not specified, requiring an explicit
-        // cast on platforms where usz is larger than int.
+        // cast on platforms where sz is larger than int.
-        // 0.8+, "sz" rather than usz is used.
     }

     // Or equivalently, writing the types